Phil Xie

 I'm passionate about neurotechnology, medical devices and imaging, machine learning, and music, and I'm actively working on these things.

-I'm a research engineer in UC Berkeley's Sensorimotor Neural Engineering Lab, where I am building a hand kinematics-tracking wearable for stroke rehabilitation, driving electronics and form factor design in our space-constrained, easy-to-apply wireless device.
+I'm also a research engineer in UC Berkeley's Sensorimotor Neural Engineering Lab, where I am building a hand kinematics-tracking wearable for stroke rehabilitation, driving electronics and form factor design in our space-constrained, easy-to-apply wireless device.

 Previously, I've done research in Transcranial Magnetic Brain Stimulation and Machine Learning for 3D Multi-class Cancer Tumor Segmentation on MRIs.
 More about my research experience on LinkedIn, and check out my Projects!

-My training is in Electrical Engineering, Computer Science, and Bioengineering from UC Berkeley, where I focused on learning and building with a tech stack tailored to medical devices.
 During undergrad, I am grateful to have had the chance to lead Neurotech@Berkeley 🧠, a group of 120+ undergrads actively building BCI devices, software, and wetware, consulting with companies, and getting more people interested in the field through our student-led courses, publications, and diverse event series.

-I love playing and thinking about music -- I play the piano, bassoon, and chromatic harmonica in jazz, classical, and pop genres, and am always curious about the connection between music and our brains and bodies.
+I love playing and thinking about music — I play the piano, bassoon, and chromatic harmonica in jazz, classical, and pop genres, and am always curious about the connection between music and our brains and bodies.
 I'm currently trying to learn more about sound design!

 I do not (yet) own Philz Coffee, but will still thank you for your business if you decide to buy a coffee from the Californian chain.
-For reasons not so obvious, I'm a fan of their Philtered Soul and Philharmonic flavors.
+For reasons not so obvious, I'm a fan of their Philtered Soul and Philharmonic drinks.

 Always happy to chat or grab a coffee — please send me an email at phil.xie [at] berkeley [dot] edu or on LinkedIn!